-STRAND Specific Lesson Learning Outcome MEASUREMENT By the end of the lesson, the learner should be able to measure capacity using fixed units.
-SUB-STRAND Key Inquiry Question: How can you measure the amount of water a CAPACITY container can hold?
-Suggested Learning Resources: Tin, basin, water, bucket, jug, sufuria, jerrycan multipurpose stamp, head/mouth pointers, number stamps, universal cuff, book holders, page turners, pen/pencil grips, communication board, adapted LDDs/ ict devices, masking tapes
+STRAND Specific Lesson Learning Outcome

+MEASUREMENT By the end of the lesson, the learner should be able to measure capacity

+using fixed units.

+SUB-STRAND Key Inquiry Question: How can you measure the amount of water a

+CAPACITY container can hold?

+Suggested Learning Resources: tin, basin, water, bucket, jug, sufuria,

+jerrycan

-Learners to share orally or sign or point experiences on filling of containers
+Learners to share experiences on filling of containers

 Teacher Activities Demonstrate: Show learners how to find out the number of tins full of water that fill a basin.
 Write: The number of tins that fill the basin.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to find the number of tins of water that fill given containers.
+Teacher and Learner Activities Guide: Learners in pairs or groups to find the number of tins of water that fill given containers.
 Learners to share their findings with the other groups.
-Learner Activities Learners to do activities in pupil's book page 52.
-Conclusion Learners to state the steps in finding the amount of water a container can hold using a tin.
+Learners Activities Learners to do activities in pupil's book page 52 Conclusion Learners to state the steps in finding the amount of water a container can hold using a tin.